PHONE NUMBER: (416) 396-2450

 Secord Elementary School's Mission Statement

 Secord Public School offers programs from Junior Kindergarten to Grade Five (English & French Immersion).
-Our specialized classes include four special education classes.
+Our specialized classes include two special education classes.
 A school age "Y" Daycare is housed in the Community Centre attached to the school.
-We house a preschool and kindergarten daycare called "Annie's Place" and a Early Years Parenting and Family Literacy Centre.
+We house a preschool and kindergarten daycare called "Annie's Place" and an Early Years Parenting and Family Literacy Centre.

 Application website: https://www.tdsb.on.ca/Elementary-School/School-Choices/French-Programs/Application-Process/PARS